An EcoCentre where we all belong.

 The people of Port Phillip and Greater Melbourne want to live in a greener, cooler, more liveable city.
 We want to breathe clean air and walk on litter-free beaches.
 We want our children and grandchildren to swim in a plastic-free bay, to hear birds singing in our parks and gardens, to understand and care about this place we call home.
 We want our homes and streets to be resilient to the impacts of climate change.

 At a time when Australians are increasingly seeking ways to connect and create tangible change, the EcoCentre’s team and expert network are equipped to scale up community leadership for the climate, health and economic challenges ahead.
-The EcoCentre is a place where ordinary people come together to care for the places we all love, together with people from all sectors of our diverse community.
+The EcoCentre is a place where everyone comes together to care for the places we all love, together with people from all sectors of our diverse community.

 Providing space for Melbourne to connect, act and transform.